 Each unit covers a particular theme including:

-There will also be a live online seminar delivered through a webinar platform - at the end of the course - where the course organiser or tutor will discuss further concepts and course content and where students will be able to feedback their experiences of studying this course.
+There will also be three optional live online seminars - at the start, midpoint and end of the course - where the course tutor will discuss further concepts and course content and where you will be able to feedback your experiences of studying this course.

-This course is an awareness course that is aimed at those with a specialist interest in adolescence – as well as those with a curiosity about how to relate better to young people.
+This course is an awareness course that is aimed at those with a specialist interest in adolescence whether for career purposes or as a precursor or taster for further study – as well as those with a curiosity about how to relate better to young people.
 For those new to a psychoanalytic approach it is also an introduction to core concepts as they apply to adolescence, so it is also relevant for professions including psychiatrists, social workers, probation officers, doctors, nurses, teachers, residential care workers etc.